zng-ui/zng/TODO/Variables.md

 * Variable futures don't use the waker context and don't provide any `subscriptions`, review this.
 * Animation future does not wake once done and variables don't update also, causing it to hang until some other app update.

+# GAT

+* Implement specialized map var types when GATs are released.